-Jeremy Hunt's long and controversial tenure as Health Secretary comes to an end
+Longest-serving health secretary takes on top Foreign Office job

 As Theresa May’s Government was plunged into a fresh crisis by Boris Johnson’s resignation as Foreign Secretary over Brexit, she rewarded her Remain-campaigning ally Jeremy Hunt with the top Foreign Office job.

-Johnson quit hours after David Davis stood down as Brexit Secretary, causing the Prime Minister to look towards the man who has weathered many storms while leading one of the nation’s most cherished institutions since September 2012.
+Mr Johnson’s standing down came hours after David Davis quit as Brexit Secretary, causing the Prime Minister to look towards the man who has weathered many storms while leading one of the nation’s most cherished institutions since September 2012.

-Hunt was the longest-serving health secretary, serving for 8.5% of the NHS’s history.
+Mr Hunt was the longest-serving health secretary, serving for 8.5% of the NHS’s history.

 The MP for South West Surrey conceded the NHS endured its “worst ever” period after 2017/18 saw a challenging winter for the health service.